microsoft/code-with-engineering-playbook/docs/documentation/recipes/using-docfx-and-tools.md

 Configuration for DocFx is done in a `docfx.json` file.
 Store this file in the root of your repository.

-> **NOTE:** You can store the docfx.json somewhere else in the hierarchy, but then you need to provide the path of the file as an argument to the docfx command so it can be located.
+> **Note:** You can store the docfx.json somewhere else in the hierarchy, but then you need to provide the path of the file as an argument to the docfx command so it can be located.

 Below is a good configuration to start with, where documentation is in the **/docs** folder and the sources are in the **/src** folder: